 Varieties: There are two recognized varieties - var. spicata and var. resinosa.
 The latter has phyllaries that are purplish to greenish with leaves reduced abruptly in size at mid-stem.
 The former has phyllaries that are usually greenish with gradual reduction in leaf length.

-Habitat: This species of Liatris prefers full sun in well drained soil with wet to mesic moisture conditions.
+Habitat: Liatris spicata prefers full sun in well drained soil with wet to mesic moisture conditions.
 In the wild it will be found on bluffs, limestone outcrops and barrens.
 Long-tongued bees and butterflies will visit these plants.
 It grows from a globose to slightly elongated corm-like structure.

 Names: The genus Liatris is an old name whose meaning has been lost.
 The species spicata, means 'spike bearing' and refers to the shape of the floral array.
 As you can see above, a number of common names have been attached to this plant.
 The Garden uses the same name as USDA whereas Flora of North America calls it Florist or Marsh Gayfeather.
 Wisconsin refers to it as Marsh Blazing Star.
 This is why scientific names are important.
 The author name for the plant classification, ‘Willd.’ is for Carl Ludwig Willdenow (1765-1812), German botanist, a founder of the study of the geographic distribution of plants.
 He was director and curator of the Botanic Garden of Berlin.
-He updated the work of the first person to classify - '(L.)' which refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
+In 1803 he updated the work of the first person to classify - '(L.)' which refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
 Linnaeus originally called the plant Serratula spicata in 1753.

 Above: The floral array and top of stem with its fine leaves.
 Drawing from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.